 Use Chat Automation to Answer FAQs, Route Customers and Escalate Cases

-With chat automation on respond.io, you can set up a WhatsApp multiple-choice menu that provides answers to commonly asked questions.
+With WhatsApp automation on respond.io, you can set up a WhatsApp multiple-choice menu that provides auto-replies to commonly asked questions.
 This frees up your customer support agents so they can focus on more pressing matters.

 With the right Workflows setup, routing customers to the right team becomes an automated process.
 Plus, the Shortcuts button allows Agents to escalate support cases or create support tickets on external systems like Zendesk with just a click of a button.